zhuohangu/zhuohangu.github.io/_pages/about.md

 I am fortunate to be advised by **Prof. Junchen Jiang** at the University of Chicago and to collaborate with Prof. Kexin Pei at UChicago, Prof. Ravi Netravali at Princeton, and Dr. Ganesh Ananthanarayanan at Microsoft Research.

-I am looking for a PhD position starting in Fall 2025 and a research internship in Systems/ML for Summer 2025.
+I am applying for PhD positions starting in Fall 2025 and looking for a research internship in Systems/ML for Summer 2025.
 Please feel free to reach out via email if you see a fit!

 ## Recent Projects